 These apartments are close to the UofM campus but are in no way associated with the University.
 We do not have any information to share regarding off-campus housing options.

-While the university does have some rental homes options, these are not a part of Residence Life.
-They are run and operated by Physical Plant.
+While the University does have some rental homes options, these are not a part of Housing and Residence Life.
+They are owned and operated by Physical Plant.

-How do I stay 'in the know' with ResLife?
+How do I stay 'in the know' with Housing and ResLife?